Release Date: Available Now

 Ford F-150 Lightning: Autonomous Driving and special features

 The F-150 Lightning isn’t going to be stingy with smart features either.
 To combat Tesla, it will come with a hands-free driving assistance system called BlueCruise.
-The system was set to launch on 2021 F-150s and Mustang Mach-E later this year, but has now been delayed to 2022.
+The system was set to launch on 2021 F-150s and Mustang Mach-E later this year, but has now been delayed (opens in new tab) to sometime in 2022.
 The feature lets you take your hands off the wheel when driving on the highway.

 It’s not a fully autonomous feature, however.
 And while BlueCruise can control steering and acceleration, it will also include an infrared camera to track the driver’s eyes and make sure they’re actually paying attention to the road.